alin9162/Sudoku-Solver/README.md

 ###Screenshots
 Below are screenshots of the application:

 ![Main Layout](screenshots/start_screen.png)

 This shows the main layout of the application.
 Input a valid Sudoku puzzle and press the "Solve Puzzle" button to generate the solution to the puzzle.
 Input a solution to a Sudoku puzzle and press the "Validate Puzzle" button to determine if the solution is a valid solution.
 Generate a random puzzle out of the 10 example puzzles by pressing the "Random Puzzle" button.
 Clear the current contents of the puzzle by pressing the
 "Clear Puzzle" button.
 You may also select any of the 10 example puzzles by using the list provided to the right of the buttons.

 ![Example Puzzle 1](screenshots/example_puzzle_1.png)

 A screenshot of example puzzle 1.

 ![Example Puzzle 1 Solved](screenshots/example_puzzle_1_solved.png)

 A screenshot of example puzzle 1 after it has been solved.

 ###Additional features in the future
 Implement support for multiple sizes of Sudoku puzzles.

-###Authors
+###Author
 Andy Lin
+February 2016